-Therefore the entrepreneur must be viewed as an explorative agent that, continually seeking improvement in the conditions of fitness in all possible forms (rational agent), explores his own territorial environment and moves towards those areas with the greatest attractiveness; that is, with favorable conditions for the increase in roe and roi (for example, the ease with which new businesses can arise, greater sales volumes, expectations for better prices and supply costs, greater productivity and public subsidies, high levels of social protection, stimulating environment, abundance of infrastructures, lower tax burden, etc.).
+Therefore the entrepreneur must be viewed as an explorative agent that, continually seeking improvement in the conditions of fitness in all possible forms (rational agent), explores his own territorial environment and moves towards those areas with the greatest attractiveness; that is, with favorable conditions for the increase in "roe" and "roi" (for example, the ease with which new businesses can arise, greater sales volumes, expectations for better prices and supply costs, greater productivity and public subsidies, high levels of social protection, stimulating environment, abundance of infrastructures, lower tax burden, etc.).

-7 - The thesis: the clustering effect of collectivities of firms exploring fitness land-scapes
+7 - The thesis: the clustering effect is generated by the action of combinatory systems of "collectivities of firms" exploring fitness landscapes

-Our thesis can be summarized as follows: if we refer not to the dynamics of the single firm but to a collectivity of firms, which act as explorative rational agents continuously attempting to improve their performance measures and their fitness, we can consider such a collectivity as a combinatory system capable both of co-localizing in a given territory by forming a cluster and of generating new enterprises.
+My thesis can be summarized as follows: if we refer not to the dynamics of the single firm but to a collectivity of firms, which act as explorative rational agents continuously attempting to improve their performance measures and their fitness, we can consider such a "collectivity" as a combinatory system capable both of co-localizing in a given territory by forming a cluster and of generating new enterprises within the cluster.